-November 2022
+November 2024

 Sun Mon Tue Wed Thu Fri Sat

-1 2 3 4 5
+1 2

-6 7 8 9 10 11 OCDC Closed for Veteran's Day 12
+3 4 5 6 7 8 Full Day Classes 9

-13 14 15 16 17 18 Full Day Class 19
+10 OCDC CLOSED FOR VETERAN'S DAY 12 13 14 15 Full Day Classes 16

-20 21 No Classes Parent Teacher Conferences 22 No Classes Parent Teacher Conferences 23 No Classes 24 OCDC Closed for Thanksgiving 25 OCDC Closed 26
+17 18 19 20 21 22 23

-27 28 29 30
+24 25 Parent Teacher Conferences No Classes 26 Parent Teacher Conferences No Classes 27 No Classes 28 OCDC CLOSED FOR THANKS- GIVING 29 OCDC CLOSED 30

 One of Head Start's requirements is to make sure that within 30 days of enrollment all children have a medical provider for ongoing medical care.
-If you do not have a medical provider (doctor, physician's assistant etc.) for your child, our Health Specialist will assist you in finding a "medical home".
-We all know that it is very important that a child receive medical care when sickness occurs.
-However, it is also very important that a child receive preventive or well-child care in addition to medical care when sick.
+If you do not have a medical provider (doctor, physician's assistant etc.) for your child, our Health Specialist will assist you in finding a "medical home."
+We all know that it is important that a child receive medical care when sickness occurs.
+However, it is also very important that a child receives preventive or well-child exams in addition to medical care when sick.
 Receiving preventive or well-child care means that a child receives regular physical examinations or check-ups (when the child is well - not sick).
 At that time, certain important health screenings such as simple blood tests for lead poisoning, hemoglobin, height and weight, and blood pressure are done.
-The purpose of preventive or well child care is to help prevent sickness and to detect illness early.
+The purpose of preventive or well child exams is to help prevent sickness and to detect illness early.